jpmorganis/expert-chainsaw/README.md

 Submit a pull request

-📄 LICENSE
+📄 License

-This project is licensed under the MIT License – see LICENSE
+This project is licensed under the MIT License – see LICENSE for details.